JuhisVain/JuhonBackendi/README.md

 # JuhonBackendi

-WIP
-A rudimentary Java http server
+### A rudimentary Java http server

-notes to self:
-test other than GET with this: curl -i -X POST -H 'test' http://localhost/

-test GET:
-localhost/weather?q=HELSINKI

-requires SU rights
-sudo java -jar jubatest.jar
+Requires superuser rights to run. java -jar jubatest.jar

+Can be tested through browser with: localhost/weather?q=HELSINKI

+also works with queries 'ESPOO' and 'ROVANIEMI' and whatever else you place in data/ folder using the same form

+Only handles GET requests, Access-Control-Allow-Origin set to *.

+reactui/reactui has an ugly react thing that tries to connect to localhost